Key takeaways:

 says Eoin Woods in Software Systems Architecture

-In the following sections, we’ll guide you through five key SaaS architecture concepts and introduce three patterns for your architectural decisions.
+However, SaaS is a broad and complex topic, and it’s impossible to answer the question What is SaaS architecture? just with a few words.
+To better explain the SaaS app architecture, we’ll guide you through five key SaaS architecture concepts and introduce three patterns for your architectural decisions.

 SaaS architecture: 5 key concepts and 5 worthwhile lessons to learn